NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.CopyRectanglePlugin.rst

 CopyRectangle node
 ==================

-*This documentation is for version 2.0 of CopyRectangle.*
+*This documentation is for version 2.0 of CopyRectangle (net.sf.openfx.CopyRectanglePlugin).*

 Description
 -----------